emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 The Indexes are built with elementary parts called shards.
-It is good practice to create Indexes with the number of shards that is the multiple of the Elasticsearch data nodes number.
-Elasticsearch in the 7.x version has a new feature called Sequence IDs that guarantees more successful and efficient shard recovery. \
+It is good practice to create Indexes with the number of shards that is the multiple of the data nodes number.
+Energy Logserver in the 7.x version has a new feature called Sequence IDs that guarantees more successful and efficient shard recovery. \

-Elasticsearch uses *mapping* to describe the fields or properties that documents of that type may have.
-Elasticsearch in the 7.x version restricts indices to a single type.
+Energy Logserver uses *mapping* to describe the fields or properties that documents of that type may have.
+Energy Logserver in the 7.x version restricts indices to a single type.

-### Kibana
+### Logserver GUI

-Kibana lets you visualize your Elasticsearch data and navigate the Elastic Stack.
-Kibana gives you the freedom to select the way you give shape to your data.
+GUI lets you visualize your data and navigate the Logserver UI modules.
+GUI gives you the freedom to select the way you give shape to your data.
 And you don’t always have to know what you're looking for.
-Kibana core ships with the classics: histograms, line graphs, pie charts, sunbursts, and more.
+GUI core ships with the classics: histograms, line graphs, pie charts, and more.
 Plus, you can use Vega grammar to design your visualizations.
-All leverage the full aggregation capabilities of Elasticsearch.
-Perform advanced time series analysis on your Elasticsearch data with our curated time series
+All leverage the full aggregation capabilities of Energy Logserver.
+Perform advanced time series analysis on your data with our curated time series
 UIs.
 Describe queries, transformations, and visualizations with powerful, easy-to-learn expressions.
-Kibana 7.x has two new features - a new "Full-screen" mode for viewing dashboards, and a new "Dashboard-only" mode which enables administrators to share dashboards safely.
+Energy Logserver 7.x has two new features - a new "Full-screen" mode for viewing dashboards, and a new "Dashboard-only" mode which enables administrators to share dashboards safely.

-### Logstash
+### Network Probe

-Logstash is an open-source data collection engine with real-time pipelining capabilities.
-Logstash can dynamically unify data from disparate sources and normalize the data into destinations of your choice.
+Network Probe is a data collection engine with real-time pipelining capabilities.
+Network Probe can dynamically unify data from disparate sources and normalize the data into destinations of your choice.
 Cleanse and democratize all your data for diverse advanced downstream analytics and visualization use cases.

-While Logstash originally drove innovation in log collection, its capabilities extend well beyond that use case.
+While Network Probe originally drove innovation in log collection, its capabilities extend well beyond that use case.
 Any type of event can be enriched and transformed with a broad array of input, filter, and output plugins, with many native codecs further simplifying the ingestion process.
-Logstash accelerates your insights by harnessing a greater volume and variety of data.
+Network Probe accelerates your insights by harnessing a greater volume and variety of data.

-Logstash 7.x version supports native support for multiple pipelines.
+Network Probe 7.x version supports native support for multiple pipelines.
 These pipelines are defined in a *pipelines.yml* file which is loaded by default.
-Users will be able to manage multiple pipelines within Kibana.
-This solution uses Elasticsearch to store pipeline configurations and allows for on-the-fly reconfiguration of Logstash pipelines.
+Users will be able to manage multiple pipelines within UI.
+This solution uses Data Node to store pipeline configurations and allows for on-the-fly reconfiguration of the Network Probe pipelines.

-### ELK

-"ELK" is the acronym for three open-source projects: Elasticsearch, Logstash, and Kibana.
-Elasticsearch is a search and analytics engine.
-Logstash is a server‑side data processing pipeline that ingests data from multiple sources simultaneously, transforms it, and then sends it to a "stash" like Elasticsearch.
-Kibana lets users visualize data with charts and graphs in Elasticsearch.
-The Elastic Stack is the next evolution of the ELK Stack.

 ## Data source